hyperledger/iroha/docs/source/api/queries.rst

     "3", "Invalid height", "Supplied height is not uint_64 or greater than the ledger's height", "Check the height and try again"

 .. note::
-    Error code 3 is ambiguos for this method.
+    Error code 3 is ambiguous for this query.
     It indicates either invalid signatories or invalid height.
     Use this method with `height = 1` (first block is always present) to check for invalid signatories.